top of page

 Eli Nyawunu

 Eli is in the DEERS Geological Sciences PhD Program and is a CIElOG Fellow.
 He is focused on using drones and machine learning to monitor rangeland and agricultural plant communities.
-Eli is co-advised with Deana Pennington.

 LinkedIn